microsoft/code-challenges/Labs/Azure Cosmos DB/deployment/readme.md

 ```

 If you want to use a live stream of data to seed your data, then leave it as it is.
-If you want execute a search of past tweets (will seed your DocumentDB faster) then swap the commented out line so that it looks like this.
+If you want execute a search of past tweets (will seed your Azure Cosmos DB faster) then swap the commented out line so that it looks like this.

 ```csharp
 //TwitterLiveStream(credentials, tags);
 TwitterSearch(credentials, tags);
 ```

-Run the application and you will see it seeding your DocumentDB database!
+Run the application and you will see it seeding your Azure Cosmos DB database!

 (Note if you are seeding from the live stream then you will have to manually close the application)